mjourard/mjourard.github.io/_drafts/hot-reloading-of-local-typescript-lambdas.md

   * We will be launching our own localstack docker container and not using the one that the serverless-localstack plugin can spin up
 * AWS infrastructure Mocking: Localstack (v)

-Here is a link to an example repo with the full config files:
+Here is a link to an example repo with the full config files: https://github.com/mjourard/typescript-hot-reloading-lambda-example

-As a good practice, you'll probably also want to clone this example repo and run it to make sure everything I'm saying in this article is still true.
+You'll probably want to clone this repo and run it to make sure everything I'm saying in this article is still true.

 We also used the following serverless plugins to make deploying to local and production seamless:
 * serverless-webpack